 “An artificial stream is a stream that doesn't reflect genuine user listening intent, including any instance of attempting to manipulate Spotify by using automated processes (bots or scripts).

 We put significant engineering resources and research into detecting, mitigating, and removing artificial streaming activity on Spotify so that nothing stands in the way of our mission of giving artists the opportunity to live off their art, and so that rights holders are paid as fairly as possible for their work.
 The integrity of this is incredibly important to us because an illegitimate stream means there are honest, hard-working artists on the other side that are impacted.”

 Most streaming services operate on a “shared pool” model for royalties, which splits all income according to the total number of streams accrued.
 When fraudulent users buy streams, it steals rightful revenue from other honest independent artists.

 According to Rolling Stone, “three to four percent of global streams are illegitimate streams…That’s around $300 million in potential lost revenue moved from legitimate streams to illegitimate, illegal streams.” // To learn more about just how deeply this affects artists all over the world, check out the article here.

-Focus on promoting your music authentically to your fans and believe in your music.
-Follow our blog for articles that give in-depth tips on promoting your music in a way that doesn’t break ours or the DSP’s terms and conditions.
+Focus on promoting your music authentically to your fans and believing in your music.
+Follow our blog for articles that give in-depth tips on promoting your music in a way that doesn’t break our or the DSP’s terms and conditions.
 Find these articles here or check out our Youtube channel for more educational content that will help you build a following, grow your fan base and increase your streams organically.